 Beneficiaries Receive Free Medical Care

 In addition to covering the cost of treatment, EEOICPA and RECA also provide beneficiaries with free home health care, which includes monitoring by licensed nurses, medication administration, and in-home nursing.
 It also covers more personal services, such as assistance with bathing, eating, and dressing.
 At United Energy Workers Healthcare, our dedicated staff members also help with medical billing, meal preparation, transportation to and from doctor’s appointments, and light housekeeping.
-We also provide caregiver training to family members.
+We also hire family members to become their relative’s caregiver.

 Arkansas EEOICPA and RECA Benefits